-Earlier, the company planned to sell their portion of land to get the business going.
+Earlier, the company planned to sell its portion of land to get the business going.

-However, the company’s spokesperson confirmed that they have been surviving unstable financial states since 2014 to the extent they were out of the capital to purchase raw material.
+However, the company’s spokesperson confirmed that they have been surviving unstable financial states since 2014 to the extent they were out of the capital to purchase raw materials.